RaspberryPiFoundation/python-curriculum/en-GB/colourful-creations/index.md

 + Copy the hex code, including the hash, by highlighting it and then right-clicking and choosing Copy, or using Ctrl-C.

-+ Now change the the line of code that sets the screen colour to use your colour.
++ Now change the line of code that sets the screen colour to use your colour.
 For example:

    ![screenshot](images/colourful-background.png)